LanceMcCarthy/GoldenClouds/index.md

     *  Medical, Fire, Police `911`
     *  Website [www.911.go.cr/](http://www.911.go.cr/)

-Tip - Roy is an excellent resource to ask about anything local; from arranging a personal chef that will cook for you in the house to a guided tour of the volcano.
+> Pro-Tip: Roy is an _excellent_ resource to ask about anything local; from having a personal chef to cook dinner for you in the house to providing a guided tour of the volcano.
 He literally knows everyone in the area and is an all-around rockstar.

 ## Check-in